 05 Nov: Levanter cloud over the Rock.
 Winds moderate to fresh easterly.
 A count of Crag Martins from Europa Advance road hit a record 5764 birds going to the roost in the sea caves.

 04 Nov: Cloudy skies with levanter cloud, with high cloud increasing from the west.
 Birds ringed at the Observatory totalled 84 new birds and 5 retraps and consisted of 11 Robins, eight Black Redstarts, two Blackbirds, a Song Thrush, three Sardinian Warblers, a Dartford Warbler, 48 Blackcaps, three Blue Tits, a Chiffchaff, two Serins, three Greenfinches and a Goldfinch. and two Serins.
-A Yellow-browed Warbler was present with four Chiffchaffs at the Commonwealth park.

 An hours watch at Europa Point produced a Cormorant, four Shags, eight Gannets offshore, three Balearic Shearwaters heading east, 300 Scopoli's Shearwaters in two flocks heading west and 30 Black-headed Gulls resting on the cliff.

 A Nightjar was seen flying around the Mount in the evening.

 03 Nov: Levanter cloud over the town and harbour clearing after midday.
 Winds fresh easterly.
 Birds ringed at the Observatory totalled 35 new and 2 retraps.
 These consisted of four Black Redstarts, three Robins, a Song Thrush, 17 Blackcaps, three Sardinian Warblers, three Chiffchaffs, a Blue Tit and three Serins.